WFP-Doobelepers/wangshengfp.org/content/faq/sethos.md

 ![](/faq/sethos/4dpc.png)
 **4pc Desert Pavilion Chronicle**

-Only used for Sethos’ Burst-NA playstyle, this weapon has more CA DMG Bonus than Wanderer’s Troupe, but lacks the EM.
+Only used for Sethos’ Burst-NA playstyle, this set has more CA DMG Bonus than Wanderer’s Troupe, but lacks the EM.
 This being said, the ATK SPD increase can lead to Sethos being able to hit more times during his Burst, which can make it roughly equal to Wanderer’s Troupe.

 ## Weapons